HenriquesLab/mAIcrobe/docs/troubleshooting.md

 # Troubleshooting Guide

-This comprehensive guide helps resolve common issues encountered when using napari-mAIcrobe, from installation problems to analysis errors.
+This comprehensive guide helps resolve common issues encountered when using mAIcrobe, from installation problems to analysis errors.

 ## 🚨 Installation Issues